Upcoming events

 westminsternationalgc@yahoo.com

-Volunteers, please contact Ryan Kraushofer
+Volunteers Needed!
+Please contact Ryan Kraushofer

 Students from Elmer Wolfe Elementary will take part in an exciting First Green Field Trip at Westminster National Golf Course, where hands-on learning brings science, math, and the environment to life.
 Guided by golf course professionals, students will rotate through a series of interactive stations that highlight the many ways STEM connects to the game of golf and the care of a golf course.
 From putting lessons and soil science to water conservation, course design, robotics, and more, each activity is designed to spark curiosity and showcase the unique role golf courses play in both recreation and environmental stewardship.